-Hypothetical locations of the Lost City of Atlantis
+Hypothetical Locations of the Lost City of Atlantis

-The Canary islands and Madeira islands have been identified as being the potential lost city.
-Several other islands such as the Azores islands and the submerged island of Spartel have been thought to be the lost city as well.
+- In the Atlantic Ocean: The Canary islands and Madeira islands have been identified as potential sites for the lost city.
+Several other islands, such as the Azores islands and the submerged island of Spartel, have been considered as well.

 "In this case, however, what users are seeing is an artefact of the data collection process.
 Bathymetric (or sea floor terrain) data is often collected from boats using sonar to take measurements of the sea floor.
 The lines reflect the path of the boat as it gathers the data.
 The fact there are blank spots between each of these lines is a sign of how little we really know about the world's oceans."

-The exact location is known as the Spartel Bank which sank 11,600 years ago.
-However, it seems that Plato could have messed up his timing as 9,000 years ago, there was no known advance civilization anywhere in the world.
-The facts presented by Gutscher seem to fit the geological time and place of Atlantis.
+The exact location is known as the Spartel Bank, which sank 11,600 years ago.
+(It seems that Plato may have messed up his timeline, as 9,000 years ago there was no known advanced civilization anywhere in the world.)
+The facts presented by researcher Marc-André Gutscher about the Spartel Bank seem to fit the geological time and place of Atlantis:

-1) 11,600 years ago;
+- 11,600 years ago,

-2) island about 15 kilometres across;
+- island about 15 kilometres across,

-Recent findings have concluded that the Lost City of Atlantis could have met its untimely end in an earthquake and tsunami which was similar to the one that hit Japan recently.
+The only account of Atlantis' destruction is found in Plato's writings, which describe Atlantis as sinking into the ocean "in a single day and night of misfortune".
+Recent findings have concluded that the lost city of Atlantis could have met its untimely end in an earthquake and tsunami which was similar to the one that hit Japan in 2011.